Contributions

 Each year in July, you will get a payment order from Lønmodtagernes Feriemidler.

-Here you will also be able to see what options you have for keeping or paying the rest of the holiday pay from the transition year.
+Here you will also be able to see what options you have for paying the rest of the holiday pay from the transition year.
 You will therefore be notified if there is something that you need to do or decide upon.

 Annual payment orders